 - Shinkansen Super Express train Nagano to Kanazawa

 - Nomura-ke (restored samurai residence & house garden)

 - Ishikawa-ken History Museum

-This morning we travel by coach to Nagano, where we board the new Shinkansen Superexpress train to Kanazawa, considered one Japan’s best-preserved Edo-period cities.
-The Japanese visit Kanazawa in droves but perhaps because of its remote location and very cold winters few foreigners make the journey to experience its rich cultural legacies.
+This morning we travel by coach to Nagano, where we board the Shinkansen Super Express train to Kanazawa, considered one Japan’s best-preserved Edo-period cities.
+Kanazawa is a popular place for the Japanese to visit, but perhaps because of its remote location and very cold winters few foreigners make the journey to experience its rich cultural legacies.